Mazda MX-30 range, battery & charging

 Charging time

-One of the benefits of a small battery is quick charging: the MX-30 can achieve an 80% top-up from a 50kW public rapid charger in little under half an hour, which is great news for those using their cars around town or on longer trips with brief service-station stops.
+One of the benefits of a small battery is quick charging: the MX-30 can achieve an 80% top-up from a 50kW public rapid charger in little under half an hour, which is great news given the Mazda’s range is.

 Even drawing power from a home wallbox, the Mazda will be fully juiced in less than six hours, so it'll be easy to get your charging done within the window for off-peak electricity.
 If you're caught short, the MX-30 will take 15 hours to charge using a three-pin cable plugged into a regular domestic socket.